alan-if/alan-docs/README.md

 - https://www.asciidocfx.com/

-Asciidoc FX is a cross platform and opensource book/document editor to build PDF, Epub, Mobi and HTML books, documents and slides.
+Asciidoc FX is a cross platform and open source book/document editor to build PDF, Epub, Mobi and HTML books, documents and slides.

 This is a great editor for AsciiDoc and offers many useful features for tracking errors and converting to various formats; but most of all it offers an in-editor live-updated HTML5 preview of the document being edited, and also supports in-browser preview with live updates.